MaxEnger/Course-Experience/README.md

 # Course-Experience
-Laboratory Exercises in Python Programming Course
+Completed laboratory exercises for Python Programming Course that contributed to Master of Science in Geographic Information Science